Table of Contents

 How They Work Together:

-- A product with high accessibility is easier to use for everyone not just people with disabilities.
+- A highly accessible product is easier for everyone to use, not just people with disabilities.

-- A product with good usability may still fail accessibility tests if it doesn’t support AT or proper markup.
+- A product with good usability may still fail accessibility tests if it does not support assistive technology or proper markup.

-- Combining both ensures you’re building a product that is inclusive, efficient, and enjoyable for the widest audience.
+- Combining both ensures you are building a product that is inclusive, efficient, and enjoyable for the widest audience.

 Best Practices for Accessibility and Usability Testing

-- Start testing early and often don’t wait until launch.
+- Start testing early and frequently; don’t wait until launch.

-- Use both automated and manual testing techniques.
+- Use both automated and manual testing methods.

 - Include people with disabilities in testing.

-- Track metrics: error rates, task times, satisfaction scores.
+- Track metrics such as error rates, task times, and satisfaction scores.

 - Use WCAG 2.1 or 2.2 as your accessibility benchmark.

-- Use tools like Lighthouse, axe, Hotjar, and usability testing platforms like Maze or UsabilityHub.
+- Use tools like Lighthouse, axe, Hotjar, and usability testing platforms such as Maze or UsabilityHub.

 Conclusion

-Accessibility and usability testing should be a continuous part of your product development process not something saved for the final stages.
-Start testing early and conduct it regularly to catch issues before they affect users.
-Combine both automated and manual testing techniques to get a complete picture of how your product performs.
-Most importantly, involve people with disabilities in your testing process to gain real-world insights.
-Track meaningful metrics such as error rates, task completion times, and user satisfaction scores to guide improvements.
+Accessibility and usability testing should be an ongoing part of your product development process, not just reserved for the final stages.
+Begin testing early and conduct it regularly to identify issues before they impact users.
+Use both automated and manual testing methods to gain a comprehensive understanding of your product’s performance.
+Involve people with disabilities in your testing to obtain real-world insights.
+Track key metrics such as error rates, task completion times, and user satisfaction scores to guide improvements.